Article

 In 1928, Thälmann, who began to orient himself towards Stalin as his Moscow patron, managed to finally defeat all "opposition" factions within the Communist Party.
 The expelled communists formed their small Trotskyist or Bukharinist groups, but they had no serious influence.

-In addition to revolutionary rhetoric, the Communist Party actively flirted with nationalism.
+Besides revolutionary rhetoric, the Communist Party actively flirted with nationalism.
 The KPD demanded a revision of the Treaty of Versailles as unjust to Germany and the right for Germans to reunite with all their compatriots in a single socialist state.

 Paramilitary communist organizations were very active.
-In the first half of the 1920s, these were the "Proletarian Hundreds," then the "Red Front Fighters' League" ("Rotfront"), and after its legal ban in 1929, the anti-fascist "Kampfbund."
-Communist militants regularly engaged in street clashes with Nazi stormtroopers, the right-conservative "Steel Helmet," and the social democratic "Reichsbanner."
+In the first half of the 1920s, these were the "Proletarian Hundreds," then the "Alliance of Red Front Fighters" ("Rotfront"), and after its legal ban in 1929 – the anti-fascist "Kampfbund."
+Communist militants regularly engaged in street clashes with Nazi stormtroopers, the right-conservative "Steel Helmet," and the Social Democratic "Reichsbanner."

 Reasons for the ultimate failure of the communists in the Weimar Republic: